sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A bundle of versatile classes and packages
+Short desc    : A bundle of versatile classes and packages
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The KOMA-Script bundle provides replacements for the article,
+Descript     : The KOMA-Script bundle provides replacements for the article,
              : report, and book classes with emphasis on typography and
              : versatility.
 There is also a letter class.
 The bundle also
              : offers: a package for calculating type areas in the way laid